-- Announcement of award: - Calling upon them to collect the compensation amount within a period of 60 days; and - Requesting the landowners to handover the possession of the subject land to the undersigned.
+- Announcement of award; - Calling upon them to collect the compensation amount within a period of 60 days; and - Requesting the landowners to handover the possession of the subject land to the undersigned.

 Sr. Names of Newspapers in which published Date of Newspaper

 No.

--11
+1

 2

-The prescribed time of 60 days has expired on

-Accordingly, all the landowners/ interested persons are hereby called upon to hand over the possession of the acquired land to the undersigned immediately, failing which the same shall be taken with the police assistance in accordance with sub-section (2) of Section 3 E of the NH Act, 1956.
+Accor rescribed time of 60 days has expired on dingly, all the landowners/ interested persons are herel ession of the acquired land to the undersigned immediate with the police assistance in accordance with sub-section 1. ely, failing which the same shall

-Needless to say, such of the landowners/ interested persons, who have still not collected their compensation amount, may collect the same on any working day from the office of the undersigned.
+comp less to say, such of the landowners/ interested persons, ensation amount, may collect the same on any work rsigned.

 ()

-Competent Authority for Land Acquisition, and
+Competent A authority for Land Acquisition, and

 (name of the regular office and address)

 Dated:

-No. NH-11011/30/2015-LA Government of India Ministry of Road Transport & Highways